-A copy of your ID documents.
+Copies of your ID.
 For more information about ID documents read our support article.
 One of these must show your current residential address and all ID (except passports) must be issued in Australia.

 We also need you to include any documentation you've received from Vodafone showing the fraudulent connection or upgrade such as a welcome letter or recent invoice.
-If you don’t have any of the documentation above, then please supply as much information as possible.
+If you don’t have any of the documentation above, then please supply as much information as possible in your statutory declaration.
 This information might include mobile account numbers, letters from debt collection agencies or emails regarding the account.
 The more detail you give us, the quicker we can process your investigation.